 INTRODUCTION AND POLICY STATEMENT

-Associated Press Television News Limited is the UK subsidiary of The Associated Press, which has its head office in New York (collectively “AP”).
-AP is an independent global news organization dedicated to factual reporting.
-Founded in 1846, AP today remains the most trusted source of fast, accurate, unbiased news in all formats and the essential provider of the technology and services vital to the news business.
+Associated Press Television News Limited (APTN), is the UK subsidiary of The Associated Press which has its head office in New York (collectively “AP”).
+AP is an independent global news organisation dedicated to factual reporting.
+Founded in 1846, AP today strives to remain and establish itself as the most trusted source of fast, accurate, and unbiased news in all formats.

-No organization in the world does more to advance the power of facts, and our commitment to ensuring equality throughout our organization is fundamental to this.
-AP recognizes the legal and moral importance of combating slavery in all its forms across the globe, and is fully committed to ensuring that our operations are run responsibly.
+No organization in the world does more to advance the power of facts, and our unwavering commitment to ensuring equality within our organisation is fundamental to this mission.
+Recognizing the profound legal and moral imperatives to eradicate slavery in all its forms across the globe, AP is resolute in its dedication to responsible operations.
+Modern slavery, a grievous violation of fundamental human rights, is met with zero tolerance within AP’s organisational framework and its broader news collation practices.

-This is the sixth Modern Slavery Statement of AP published in accordance with the Modern Slavery Act 2015.
-This updated statement includes the steps AP has taken in the last year to counter modern slavery in its organization and supply chains and sets out the steps AP will be taking in the next 12 to 18 months to continue to remain compliant.
+This seventh Modern Slavery Statement, published in accordance with the Modern Slavery Act 2015.
+The statement includes the measures AP has implemented over the past year to combat modern slavery and outlines the strategic initiatives planned in the next 12 to 18 months to ensure continued compliance and ethical rigor.

 ABOUT THE AP

-To provide AP services to its customers, AP works alongside a great number of third parties to ensure the news AP reports is accurate and unbiased.
-Often, AP must report from the most inaccessible and hostile places on earth in order to bring current events to the attention of the world.
+AP works alongside a vast network of third parties to ensure the accuracy and unbiased news reports are provided to its customers.
+Often, AP must report from some of the world’s most inaccessible and hostile regions to bring current events to the attention of the world.

-To facilitate this, AP has a network of staff in more than 250 locations with a variety of employee types, from full-time office-based staff to freelancers based where news stories are breaking around the world.
-To be able to report news on such an international scale, AP’s workforce is inherently dynamic, with ever¬ changing suppliers and partners.
+AP is committed to fostering a diverse workforce that mirrors the communities it serves across the world.
+As a result, AP has a variety of employees including full-time office-based staff to freelancers based in 231 locations worldwide in 93 countries where news stories are breaking around the world.
 The result of AP’s structure means that an estimated half of the world’s population see AP content on any given day.

 AP BUSINESS STRUCTURE